Tracking the best (and not best) celebrity NCAA brackets | NCAA.com

 THE PERFECT BRACKET: We found the man who has the last perfect bracket in the world.
 Here's what he said.

-In following Nigl's bracket, we tracked tens of millions of brackets in major online bracket games across the country.
+In following the quest for the first-ever perfect bracket (which ended in the 50th game of the tournament this year), we tracked tens of millions of brackets in major online bracket games across the country.
 But we also tracked a smaller subset of brackets — those filled out by celebrities.
 And it turns out they're not perfect either.
 Of the dozens we looked at, only a handful were above average.

-The average score for the millions of brackets in our Bracket Challenge Game was just 41 points.
-A few celebrity brackets fell on the good side of that, including...

 Just in the nick of time: My brackets have never been my one shining moment, but here we go again.
 You can check out my #MarchMadness picks here: https://t.co/c3bjNrIo4w pic.twitter.com/EcCUdnZjun— Barack Obama (@BarackObama) March 21, 2019